SeldonIO/seldon-core/docs-gb/examples/pipeline-cyclic.md

         )
 ```

-The identity model only forwards the input tensors to the output and adds a delay.
-The delay added by the identity model is important to avoid infinite loops in our pipeline due to the joining interval used by Kafka Streams.
-Please check this documentation for more details.
+The identity model simply passes the input tensors through to the output while introducing a delay.
+This delay is crucial for preventing infinite loops in the pipeline, which can occur due to the join interval behavior in Kafka Streams.
+For further details, see [Kafka documentation](https://kafka.apache.org/documentation/).

 ## Pipeline